Clotting Around

 100

 A patient on a long car trip asks what to do to reduce DVT risk.
-What single action do you teach?
+What should the nurse recommended?

-What is regular calf/leg exercises and frequent ambulation to prevent venous stasis.
-If accessible things like compression socks, hydration, and IPC/ SCDs devices
+What is regular calf/leg exercises, frequent breaks and frequent ambulation to prevent venous stasis.
+If accessible things like compression socks, hydration, and IPC/ SCDs devices.

 100